Photo Credit: UNFPA Philippines

 The strongest storm ever recorded struck the Philippines on 8 November 2013, killing thousands of people and leaving millions homeless across a wide path of devastation in 10 provinces.
 Of the more than 14 million people affected, more than 3.5 million are women and girls of child-bearing age.

 Typhoon Haiyan, known locally as Yolanda, destroyed or damaged hundreds of health care facilities and disrupted services, putting the affected population in greater danger of illness and death.
-More than 250,000 pregnant women in particular face heightened risks from interrupted access to skilled birth attendants and safe birthing facilities.
+UNFPA estimates that there are more than 250,000 pregnant and 169,000 breastfeeding women in the typhoon-hit areas.
+Some 1,000 childbirths are taking place every day, with 150 women expected to experience potentially life-threatening complications.

 Women and girls displaced from their homes are more vulnerable to sexual and gender-based violence and to trafficking.